radugheorghies/wsconn/README.md

 wsconn is a websocket client based on [gorilla/websocket](https://github.com/gorilla/websocket) that automatically reconnects if the connection is dropped.
 It is thread safe, all write opperations are sent through a chanel, so you can have multiple goroutines that write to socket in the same time.
 If an error occured, you can wait until you receive a successful reconnect message (see the example)

 If you have a list of messages that need to be written right after a reconnect event, you can store them with AddToRecoverCommands method.
+After a disconnect event, those messages are written automatically thru the new connection.

 ## Installation